BetonQuest/BetonQuest/docs/10-Compatibility.md

 ### Region objective: `region`

 To complete this objective you need to enter WorldGuard region with specified name.
-The only argument in instruction string is name of the region.
+A required argument is the name of the region and you may also pass an optional `entry` and/or `exit` to only trigger when entering or exiting a region instead of anytime inside a region.

 **Example**: `region beton events:kill`